-- Shallow fry the potato halves till they are golden brown.
+- Heat the oil in a skillet and shallow fry the potato halves till they are golden brown.
 As the potatoes are frying, sprinkle the black salt and chaat masala on top.

 - Chaat masala is a combination of many powdered spices like paprika, cumin, black pepper, cardamom, cinnamon, ginger and mango powder.

 - I recommend using a cast iron skillet for this recipe.
 The heat is distributed more evenly in a heavy skillet and the potatoes get fried quickly with a lovely brown crust.
 However, if you don't have a cast iron skillet, a regular pan works too.

 Did you make this Delhi aloo chaat recipe?
 Don't forget to give it a star rating below!

 I love experimenting with Indian flavours.
 We are potato lovers in this house, so I know this would be a hit.
 I love cooking in my cast iron pans too.
 This sounds like the perfect side for so many meals.

 I think of it more like a snack but it would be great as a side dish too as you say.
 Potatoes are so versatile:-)

 I'm doing my best to eat low carb right now, but you're killing me with this gorgeous recipe!
 Potatoes are my biggest weakness, and I don't think I could resist this salad!